 - Generates test scripts with less amount of code

-- All information like inputs, outputs, and expected result is stored in the form of appropriately managed text records
+- All information like inputs, outputs, and the expected result is stored in the form of appropriately managed text records

 - Provides flexibility in application maintenance